The Anti-Logic Primer™

 Multi-Tasking

-Feel free to take on as much as you can, whenever you can.
+Go ahead and take on several tasks.
 After all, doing a little bit of everything is still productive, plus it allows you to make progress on several fronts.
 Right?

-If it takes you 1 hour to paint a room, and you have 5 rooms to paint, you cannot multi-task and paint all 5 rooms in 1 hour.
+If it takes you 1 hour to paint a room, and you have 5 rooms to paint, you cannot multi-task and paint all 5 rooms in 1 hour, or 3 hours, nor even in 4.5 hours.
 One way or another, it's going to take you 5 hours to do the job (ignoring any possible benefit of process improvements).
-Ask yourself, how can multitasking any group of tasks really be all that different?
+Ask yourself, how can multitasking a group of tasks really be all that different?

 Return